Jaw Exercises For Bruxism

 Other Treatment Options

 Jaw exercises are a great tool for treating your bruxism, but they're far from your only choice.
-When teeth grinding is troublesome, experts generally recommend wearing a custom night guard.
+When teeth grinding is troublesome, experts generally recommend wearing a custom mouth guard for teeth grinding.
 Also known as a night guard or an oral splint, this dental device sits between the upper and lower teeth.
 When worn, it serves as a shield, preventing damage from grinding or clenching.

 Botox presents another treatment option.
 When injected into the masseter muscles by a trained professional, it can reduce the grinding and clenching.
 The effects of botox will wear off over time, so treatment follow-up is necessary.